 Shortly after the narrow Hualapai Canyon, the surrounding walls will begin to widen and the creek bed will arrive at an intersection.
 The creek bed flows to the right and the trail leads to the left.
 There is a sign here pointing out the direction to the village of Supai and Hilltop.
 We hung a left.

 Shortly after leaving the dry creek bed the path finally picks up the amazingly rich blue-green waters of Havasu Creek.
-The creek is narrow and fast moving through this section.
+The creek is narrow and fast-moving through this section.
 The trail ahead follows the creek and crosses over it via a small bridge before breaking away and venturing into the town of Supai.
-There is lots of low lying vegetation all the way through this section.
+There is lots of low-lying vegetation all the way through this section.
 It is somewhat shocking to go from the dry creek bed and stark rocky canyon walls to this flat mile-long section of canyon floor covered in dense trees and vegetation.

 The Supai Village

-We had been hiking for several hours and 8-miles with only fellow backpack laden travelers to share the beautiful terrain with.
+We had been hiking for several hours and 8-miles with only fellow backpack-laden travelers to share the beautiful terrain with.
 Here in the village of Supai, we found homes with electricity, town folks riding a mixture of horses and golf carts, churches, basketball courts, and helicopters constantly ferrying people and luggage to and from the Hilltop.
 The town requests that no photos be taken (lots of signs posted everywhere).
-It is a shame since the horses surrounded by towering red cliffs was compellingly beautiful.
+It is a shame since the horses surrounded by towering red cliffs were compellingly beautiful.

 Checking in at Supai

-Jennifer and I made our way to the village community center which has running water (flush toilets) and is the location where all campers are required to check-in.
-This is where we received our tent tag and a colored wrist band.
+Jennifer and I made our way to the village community center which has running water (flush toilets) and is the location where all campers are required to check in.
+This is where we received our tent tag and a colored wristband.
 I felt like I was at Disney World, both because of the bands and because of the large crowd waiting in line.
 It was a very odd feeling given the remote nature of this place.

 Hiking Havasu Falls Gets Crowded

 After checking in we started the 2-mile hike towards the campground.
-Now, the path was intermixed with backpack laden travelers as well as villagers out for a stroll, day hikers from the town’s inn and from the campground and those who had gotten off the helicopter with no bags.
+Now, the path was intermixed with backpack-laden travelers as well as villagers out for a stroll, day hikers from the town’s inn and from the campground, and those who had gotten off the helicopter with no bags.
 (Bag delivery can be arranged via horse to the campground.)
 Here we were literally in the middle of nowhere with all walks of life intermingling.
 We have backpacked lots of remote wilderness areas.
 This is the first time this has been the atmosphere so far into a hike.

 Rock Falls (AKA: New Navajo Falls)

 The path down to the campground is mostly flat for the first mile.
 When it rejoins the Havasu Creek the creek has widened and the beauty has increased as well.
-Before long we stood over Rock Falls (AKA: New Navajo Falls), slack-jawed staring at the beautiful blue-green water and terraces that Havasu is world renowned for.
-Both of us thought this was a scene more appropriately placed on remote South Pacific Island with white sandy beaches nearby then towering red cliffs.
+Before long we stood over Rock Falls (AKA: New Navajo Falls), slack-jawed staring at the beautiful blue-green water and terraces that Havasu is world-renowned for.
+Both of us thought this was a scene more appropriately placed on remote South Pacific Island with white sandy beaches nearby than towering red cliffs.
 The weight of the bags now over 9-miles was pressing us on so we continued down the path.

 Shopping at Havasu Falls

-Shortly after, the path rounds a big bend above the creek where a hard to see Navajo Falls crashes below.
+Shortly after, the path rounds a big bend above the creek where a hard-to-see Navajo Falls crashes below.
 The path then starts a steep descent that was rough on our tired knees down to a small bridge crossing.
 There is a small souvenir tent located on the right just before the bridge, cash only.
-On the other side of the creek, we found the world famous frybread hut which has frybread and other tasty treats for sale.
+On the other side of the creek, we found the world-famous frybread hut which has frybread and other tasty treats for sale.
 Also, cash only.

 Before long we arrived at the final descent before the campground.
 The wide path drops adjacent to a sheer cliff and the wonder of the 98’ high Havasu Falls is revealed.
 Once again Jennifer and I were standing there on the side of a cliff staring down into the crystal clear blue waters in utter astonishment.
 It was perfect with the blue water crashing over the brown cliff walls.
-The falls lined with green vegetation clinging to the lifeblood of the water!
+The falls are lined with green vegetation clinging to the lifeblood of the water!
 Though weary we stood there taking in the sight for a long while before finally deciding to push on to find a campsite.